 The entry cannot be simultaneously submitted for similar awards by other Sections of the AAA.

-- Dissertation topic dealing with artificial intelligence and/or emerging technologies
+- Dissertation topic dealing with strategic or emerging technologies in accounting.

 - Dissertation completed between January 1 and December 31 of the year preceding the award